82nd Annual Midwest Political Science Association Conference

 This section welcomes Lightning Talk proposals presenting innovative and creative research on political institutions and political theory, whether it be formal theory or normative theory.

-The Policy and Administration Lightning Talks section invites submission from theoretically motivated research on public policy process, policy analysis, and public administration, defined broadly.
-The section welcomes submissions from a wide range of theoretical and methodological perspectives that extend our understanding of the political, institutional, and social influences on policy-making, offer insights into the nuances public policy analysis and evaluation, or which contribute new approaches to public policy research.
+The Policy and Administration Lightning Talks section invites submissions from theoretically motivated research on public policy process, policy analysis, and public administration, defined broadly.
+The section welcomes submissions from a wide range of theoretical and methodological perspectives that extend our understanding of the political, institutional, and social influences on policy-making and public administration, offer insights into the nuances public policy analysis and evaluation; contribute new approaches to public policy research; seek to understand the administration of government policies; and the organizational environment that shapes government administration.
 The section also invites submissions from papers that engage historical or current debates across a range of national and international policy areas.

 This section welcomes proposals for Lightning Talk presentations on topics in international relations.
 Submissions may focus on any subfield of international relations, including (but not limited to) peace and conflict studies, international security, foreign policy, international political economy, and international organizations.
 A broad mix of papers is encouraged, including those informed by any of the major theoretical approaches in international relations, interdisciplinary approaches to international relations questions, and papers using a variety of methodologies to approach important international relations questions.

 This section welcomes proposals for Lightning Talk presentations in Comparative Politics.
-Submissions may focus on topics such as political regimes, comparative political economy, political institutions, and political behavior, among others.
+Submissions may focus on any aspect of Comparative Politics, such as political institutions, political behavior, political regimes, and comparative political economy.

 This section welcomes proposals from undergraduate students researching Institutions and Theory, broadly defined.
 Presentations will be made in a poster format.
 Please note that posters are limited to in-person participation only; there is no online participation option for posters.